 Patricia Shone was born in Scotland but grew up in South Devon where she met clay at school.
-After studying ceramics in London, finances and a love of food led her into working as a chef both there and in Italy.
-Eventually, cooking took her to Skye where she returned to potting and where she has remained for twenty years.
+After studying ceramics in London, finances and a love of cooking led her into work as a chef both there and in Italy.
+Eventually, this took her to Skye where she returned to potting and where she has remained for over twenty years.

 I make mostly functional forms, boxes, bowls, jars, rather than direct representation of the landscape, because they are innately human vessels; they represent the human condition of surface and content.